AsiaWi/snap-it-up-frontend/README.md

 ## Acknowledgements

-My mentor [Daisy Mc Girr](https://github.com/Daisy-McG) for helping me fix the app when it completely crashed due to incorrectly react version  installed and all the help throughout the process.
+My mentor [Daisy Mc Girr](https://github.com/Daisy-McG) for helping me fix the app when it completely crashed due to incorrect react version  installed and all the help throughout the process.